sysbiomed/glmSparseNet/README.md

 library(glmSparseNet)
 ```

-### Network-based penalization

-!!!!! explicar bem qual é o input e opcoes da package Vê aqui o que escrevi no report D4.1

-This package extends the `glmnet` r-package with network-based regularization based on features relations.
-This network can be calculated from the data itself or using external networks to enrich the model.

-There are 3 methods available to use data-dependant methods to generate the network:

-1. Correlation matrix with cutoff;
-2. Covariance matrix with cutoff; <!-- 1.
-Sparse bayesian networks using `sparsebn` package. -->

-Alternatively, the network can be passed as an adjancency matrix or an already calculate metric for each node.

 ### Survival analysis using RNA-seq data

-TODO:

--   integrar no exemplo de todas as funções core
--   exemplo com rede aleatória

 We use an example data from TCGA Adrenocortical Carcinoma project with '92' patients and a reduced RNASeq data.
 See `MultiAssayExperiment::miniACC` for more information and details of the data.